williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

       Unfortunately it's [not guaranteed to work](https://www.javaworld.com/article/2074979/double-checked-locking--clever--but-broken.html).
 * Dependency Injection

-  One part of dependency injection is writing your classes to accept their dependencies in the constructor / setup code.
+  The first part of dependency injection is writing your classes to accept their dependencies through the constructor / setup code.
 The other part is either wiring up the dependencies from the main() function or using a library/framework to magically wire them up.
 * JVM basics
   - Garbage Collection
   - Profiling